FineWoodworkingLive

 Period furniture maker Allan Breed, a master of carving as well as casework with over four decades of experience in the shop, is talking tools.
 Breed is best known for impeccable reproductions of 18th and 19th Century New England furniture, but he has also built everything from elaborate exterior entryways to period perfect dollhouse furniture.
 Along the way he has bought, made, or modified all sorts of tools, and in this talk he describes tools that stand out for one reason or another: the oddest, most specialized ones, those he made to solve a particular problem, those he relies on most heavily or uses most happily, those that marked various milestones across his career.
 Along with his tools and their uses you’ll see the extraordinary pieces they produced.

-17th-Century Furniture Making, In Action
+17th-Century Furniture Making, In Actionfollansbee2

 Presenter: Peter Follansbee